 - 1,000–2,000: Bright but indirect sunlight, may not produce a clearly defined shadow, but is good for many types of plants that require indirect sunlight

 - 2,000 - 4,000: About 40% of midday sun, or direct light coming through windows, bright light and appropriate for plants that require good, strong light intensity

 - 4,000 - 5,000: About 50% of midday sun, or strong direct sunlight in a bright room, good for plants with high light requirements

 - 5,000 and up: Very bright indoor light

-When considering foot-candles, it's good to remember that full sun outdoors is about 10,000-12,000 foot-candles, so even the brightest of indoor rooms rarely approaches that level of sunlight.
+When considering foot-candles, it's good to remember that full sun outdoors is about 10,000–12,000 foot-candles, so even the brightest of indoor rooms rarely approaches that level of sunlight.
 With that said, however, it's still entirely possible to burn plants that are placed close to windows because the window glass can act as a magnifying glass and the plant may not be well acclimated to direct sun on its leaves.
 Ultimately, the best guide for your plants' optimal light intensity is the plant itself.
 Look out for signs of too much sun, which include yellowing leaves or burned spots, or too little sun, which includes leggy growth.